top of page

 5 Top Tips for Dating as A Single Parent

 Years ago, I was a solo mum with a questionable relationship track record, although I never saw it as a tragedy or even a disadvantage and made sure my child didn’t either.
 There were times when I felt happier on my own and exasperated with dating, wondering if a perfect match actually existed.
 However, things changed as soon as I realised it had nothing to do with luck and everything to do with my choices, so I adopted a less chaotic approach.
-Without further ado, I’d like to share 5 top proven dating tips for single parents to save you potential frustration and heartache.
+To save you potential frustration and heartache, without further ado, I’d like to share...

 1. Don’t write yourself off as an individual